lucastere10/lucastere10/README.md

 - 👋 Hi, I’m Lucas Caldas
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning how to use Github :3
 - 💞️ I’m looking to collaborate on Data Science and Machine Learning projects
 - 📫 How to reach me: lucasmedeiroscaldas@yahoo.com.br | https://www.linkedin.com/in/lucas-caldas50/